-When you’re writing a lawyer resume, first impressions count.
-Just as you wouldn’t show up at a job interview in old sweatpants, you don’t want to distribute a resume that’s disorganized, haphazard, or out of date.
+When you’re writing a legal resume, first impressions count.
+Just as you wouldn’t show up at a law firm for a job interview in old sweatpants, you don’t want to distribute a resume that’s disorganized, out of date, or lacking professional polish.

 While the content of your resume is obviously important, it’s critical that your lawyer resume looks professional, too.
-A simple, easy-to-read design that’s laid out with the user experience in mind goes a long way—and, at the very least, it ups your chances of your resume being read.
+A simple, easy-to-read design that’s laid out with the user experience in mind goes a long way—and boosts your chances of the hiring manager reading your resume.

 Spending hours agonizing over how to lay out your lawyer resume like a pro isn’t an effective use of time.
 No one expects you to be a graphic designer, so use tools to help.
-Free design software like Canva can provide professional resume templates—making it easy to give your resume a polished look to grab a potential employer’s attention.
+Free design software like Canva can provide professional resume templates—making it easy to give your legal resume a polished look to grab a potential employer’s attention.
+If you’re looking for lawyer resume samples, Yale and Notre Dame have some examples that you may find helpful.

-As a lawyer, you’re trained to make a concise, persuasive argument.
-This is what you’re doing with your lawyer profile (also known as your summary statement).
-Think of your lawyer profile as your opening statement.
-In two-to-four sentences, your profile should succinctly summarize who you are as a lawyer, show what you bring to the table, and highlight your accomplishments.
+As a lawyer, you’re trained to make a concise, persuasive argument—your lawyer resume should lead off in the same manner.
+Think of your lawyer profile (also known as a summary statement) as your opening statement.
+In two to four sentences, your profile should succinctly summarize who you are as a lawyer, illustrate what you bring to the table, and highlight your accomplishments.

 Consider the profile statement in this lawyer resume example for a litigation defence attorney: